Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 heroImage: '/ccna_hero.jpeg'
 ---

 👋 Hello!
 I’m Kristoffer.
-I like to build infrastructure things and business value.
+I like to build infrastructure as products.

 I'm a hands-on infrastructure architect and technical leader with more than two decades of experience across agencies, fintech, the public sector, startups and entrepreneurship.